École nouvelle de la Suisse romande: History

-Primary (4 classes : Grade 1 to Grade 4) – ages 6 to 9 : Bilingual French with English Programme, with German introduced in Grade 4.

-Middle School (4 classes : Grade 5 to Grade 8) – ages 10 to 13: Bilingual French with English Programme, and the option exists for core subjects to be taught in English from Grade 7 onwards.
-Latin, Greek, Spanish are also available as additional language options.

-High School (4 classes) – ages 14 to 17: Grades 9 and 10 provide a core curriculum and allow students to prepare for either Swiss Maturity (Grades 11 and 12) or International Baccalaureate (IB 1 and IB 2).
-In Grades 9 and 10, instruction is offered either in French, English, or bilingually.
-The Swiss Maturity is only offered in French.

 External Accreditation

 ENSR International School is accredited by the International Baccalaureate Organisation (since 1971, the first school in the world to receive such accreditation).

 The School is a member of AVDEP, FSEP, Swiss Label, NFI and of SEBIQ.

 ENSR International School is fully accredited by Cambridge English as a preparation centre and several of its English teachers are certified Cambridge English teachers.

 ENSR enjoys partnerships with other international schools, such as Schulle Schloss Salem in Germany.

 Through the Alumni Association and the Neotema Foundation, ENSR also maintains strong links with Thailand.
 Students and teachers have the opportunity each year to visit Wang Klaikangwon School in Huahin, Thailand, where they are able to take part in a cultural exchange with Thai teachers and students.

 A partnership with the Languages Department of the University of Geneva and the Distance Learning Foundation allows Thai teachers and members of the Ministry of Education to visit ENSR annually for two weeks of seminars and exchanges.